pipoe2h/containers101/lab3-container_registry/README.md

 # Lab3 - Container Registry
-The objective of this lab is to push the build image into a private registry with image scanning enabled.
+The objective of this lab is to push the built image into a private registry with image scanning enabled.

 * Login on registry
 * Tag the container image